NEMS AS: History

 The company Novatech AS was founded in 1986 in Stavanger.

 NEMS AS' first large scale project in the environmental domain came in 1991.
 NEMS AS was responsible for coordinating and creating content for the Environmental Programme on emissions to air and discharge to sea on behalf of OLF.
 As well as overseeing 14 external studies related to emissions to air and discharge to sea.
 The programme lasted 2 years and resulted in several written compendium volumes spanning over 2 phases.
 After the completion of the environmental programme Novatech AS started focusing on emissions work internationally focusing on environmental impact assessments.
 From 1995 NEMS started looking at software development opportunities related to Environmental Emissions in the Oil & Gas industry.

 In 2008, Novatech AS were acquired by Add Energy Group and renamed Add Novatech AS.

 In September 2018, Add Novatech AS was sold to Vela Operating group, which is a part of Canadian stock exchange listed company Constellation Software and rebranded NEMS AS.
 NEMS AS had been the historical name for all its software solutions, including NEMS Accounter, NEMS Chemicals, NEMS Forecaster and NEMS Panorama.

+In 2021, NEMS AS signed a global frame agreement with Oil & Gas super-major BP.